computer-and-mathematical

 How AI Is Changing Penetration Testing

 Reconnaissance and information gathering benefit from AI's ability to process and correlate large amounts of data.
 AI tools can map attack surfaces, identify relationships between systems, discover exposed credentials in data breaches, and build comprehensive target profiles faster than manual methods.
-The OSINT (open source intelligence) phase of a test that once took days can now be substantially accelerated.
+The Open Source Intelligence (OSINT) phase of a test that once took days can now be substantially accelerated.
+Subdomain enumeration, certificate transparency log mining, leaked-credential search across breach databases, employee profile harvesting from LinkedIn, and exposed cloud bucket discovery are now handled by AI-driven recon platforms that run continuously in the background and produce a refreshed attack-surface map on demand.

 Why Penetration Testing Remains a Human Profession